wp-document-revisions/wp-document-revisions/readme.txt

 = Can I put my documents in folders? =
 WP Document Revisions doesn't use the traditional folder metaphor to organize files.
 Instead, the same document can be described multiple ways, or in folder terms, be in multiple folders at once.
 This gives you more control over your documents and how they are organized.
 You can add a folder taxonomy with the [WP Document Revisions Custom Field Generator](http://wordpress.org/extend/plugins/wp-document-revisions-custom-taxonomy-and-field-generator/).
 Be sure to select the "Hierarchical (like categories)" option.

+= What if I want even more control over my workflow? = Take a look at the [Edit Flow Plugin](http://wordpress.org/extend/plugins/edit-flow/) which allows you to set up notifications based on roles, in-line comments, assign all sorts of metadata to posts, create a team calendar, budget, etc. WP Document Revisions will detect if Edit Flow is installed and activated, and will adapt accordingly (removing the workflow-state dialogs, registering documents with Edit Flow, etc.).
+If you're looking for even more control over your team's work flow, using the two plugins in conjunction is the way to go.

 == Changelog ==